-The water supply of the Treasure Valley relies upon a reservoir system capable of storing approximately 1,000,000 acre-feet of water, which equals about one-half of the average annual inflow of the Boise River.
+The irrigation water supply of the Treasure Valley relies upon a reservoir system capable of storing approximately 1,000,000 acre-feet of water, which equals about one-half of the average annual inflow of the Boise River.
 Four reservoirs make up the reservoir system.
 Three of those reservoirs-Arrowrock, Anderson Ranch, and Lake Lowell-were constructed in the early to mid-1900's by the Bureau of Reclamation as part of the development of the Boise Project.
 A fourth reservoir, Lucky Peak, was constructed in 1957 by the Army Corps of Engineers for flood control, irrigation, and other congressionally authorized purposes.
-Combined these reservoirs provide water supplies for irrigation, hydropower, winter flows, and associated recreational, wildlife, and aesthetic interests, together with flood control benefits.
+Combined, these reservoirs provide water supplies for congressionally authorized purposes.

 To meet irrigation demand, flows past Lucky Peak Dam average approximately 3,900 cfs during the irrigation season, which spans April through October.
-During periods of peak irrigation demand flows past the dam are kept at about 4,500 cfs.
+During periods of peak irrigation demand, flows past the dam are kept at about 4,500 cfs.
 Reservoir space is allocated to storage users according to terms set out in spaceholder contracts entered into between the various users and the Secretary of Interior, through the Bureau of Reclamation.
 While the majority of the contracted reservoir space is used for irrigation storage, approximately 5,000 acre-feet in Anderson Ranch Reservoir is used to store water for municipal and industrial purposes.